-In May 2003, the Company completed a refinancing of its senior credit facilities and redeemed all of its outstanding Senior Subordinated Notes ("Notes").
-The new Bank Agreement ("Bank Agreement") consists of: (1) a \$125,000 five-year Revolving Credit Facility, (2) a \$125,000 Tranche A Loan (December 31, 2003 balance \$90,000) and (3) a \$500,000 Tranche B Loan (December 31, 2003 balance \$409,000).
-At December 31, 2003, availability under the Revolving Credit Facility was \$117,193, after a reduction of \$7,807 for outstanding letters of credit.
-In connection with the refinancing, the Company incurred one-time expenses for the early extinguishment of debt of \$10,367 (less tax effects of \$3,525) or \$.16 per share after tax.
+In the second quarter of 2003, the Company completed a refinancing of its senior credit facilities and redeemed all of its outstanding Senior Subordinated Notes ("Notes").
+The new Bank Agreement ("Bank Agreement") consists of: (1) a \$125,000 fiveyear Revolving Credit Facility that matures in 2008, (2) a \$125,000 Tranche A Loan (December 31, 2004 balance \$13,000) and (3) a \$500,000 Tranche B Loan (December 31, 2004 balance \$400,000).
+In November 2004, the Company amended the credit agreement.
+The primary effect of the amendment was to lower interest cost and reduce limitations relative to indebtedness and restricted payments including repurchase of the Company's stock and dividends.
+At December 31, 2004, availability under the Revolving Credit Facility was \$116,193, after a reduction of \$8,807 for outstanding letters of credit.
+In connection with the 2003 refinancing, the Company incurred one-time expenses for the early extinguishment of debt of \$10,367 (less tax effects of \$3,525) or \$.08 per share after tax.
 Such one-time expenses include the call premium on the Notes, write-off of unamortized deferred debt issuance costs and other related costs.
-The Company's interest rate on borrowings under the Bank Agreement is LIBOR plus 200 basis points.
+The Company's interest rate on borrowings under the Bank Agreement is LIBOR plus 150 basis points.
 The Company also pays certain annual agency and commitment fees.
 The Bank Agreement is secured by a first priority pledge of 100% of the capital stock of the Company's direct domestic subsidiaries and 65% of the capital stock of direct material foreign subsidiaries, as defined in the Bank Agreement.
 In addition, if the Company's credit rating as assigned by Standard & Poor's or Moody's were to decline to BB- or Ba3, respectively, the Company would be required to perfect liens in favor of participants in the Bank Agreement in substantially all of the Company's U.S. based assets.
-At December 31, 2003, the Company's credit rating from Standard & Poor's was BB+ and from Moody's was Ba2.
-The Bank Agreement requires that the Company satisfy certain financial covenants including an interest coverage ratio (EBITDA divided by interest expense) of higher than 3X and a leverage ratio (Debt divided by EBITDA) lower than 3.8X; at December 31, 2003, such ratios as defined in the Bank Agreement were 7.82X and 2.49X, respectively.
-The Bank Agreement also includes limitations with respect to, among other things, (i) indebtedness in excess of \$50,000 for capital leases, \$200,000 for general indebtedness, \$200,000 for acquisition indebtedness, (of which approximately \$2,080, \$0 and \$0 were outstanding at December 31, 2003, respectively), (ii) restricted payments including dividends on the Company's Common Stock in excess of 50% of consolidated cumulative net income subsequent to May 2003, or approximately \$38,985 at December 31, 2003, (iii) creating or incurring liens, (iv) making other investments, (v) acquiring or disposing of assets and (vi) capital expenditures.
+At December 31, 2004, the Company's credit rating from Standard & Poor's was BB+ and from Moody's was Ba1.
+The Bank Agreement requires that the Company satisfy certain financial covenants including an interest coverage ratio (EBITDA divided by interest expense) of higher than 3x and a leverage ratio (Debt divided by EBITDA) lower than 3.75x and 3.50x based on total debt and senior debt, respectively; at December 31, 2004, such ratios as defined in the Bank Agreement were 12.91x, 1.65x and 1.65x, respectively.
+The Bank Agreement also includes limitations with respect to, among other things, (i) indebtedness in excess of \$50,000 for capital leases, \$450,000 for general indebtedness, \$200,000 for acquisition indebtedness, (of which approximately \$6,856, \$0 and \$4,196 were outstanding at December 31, 2004, respectively), (ii) restricted payments including dividends on the Company's Common Stock in excess of 50% of consolidated cumulative net income subsequent to May 2003 plus \$50 million, or approximately \$170,560 at December 31, 2004, (iii) creating or incurring liens, (iv) making other investments, (v) acquiring or disposing of assets and (vi) capital expenditures.